NicTool/dns-resource-record/README.md

 - this package has no dependencies.
 That's no accident.
 - this will be used by a node.js app & a browser based app
-    - so, ESM, eventually
+    - [x] ES6 modules, eventually
-- CI tests are on linux, windows, and macos
+- [x] CI tests are on linux, windows, and macos